zedstarr/PsiPi/OPL/README.md

-The OPL programs to run on the MC400 to realise sending of simple tweets and emails along with conversion of Screenshot from the MC taken using the Psion-Crtl-Shift-S keypress.
+The OPL programs to run on the MC400 to realise sending of simple tweets and emails along with conversion of screenshots from the MC ('SCREEN.PIC' files) taken using the Psion-Crtl-Shift-S keypress.

-.OPL souce, .OPO translated and .ICN files included.
+.OPL source, .OPO translated and .ICN (icon files if .OPOs are installed in the System Screen) files included.

+.